-Gilbert Cedillo has proven himself a champion for the working poor and a public servant who brings people together to make strong public policy.
-In May, 2013, Gil Cedillo was elected to the Los Angeles Council, First District.
-He brings 14 years of legislative experience to the City Council having served in the California State Assembly and the State Senate.
+Gilbert Cedillo has proven himself a public servant who brings people together to make strong public policy.
+In May, 2013, Gil Cedillo was elected to the Los Angeles Council, representing the First Council District.
+He was re-elected in 2017 with an overwhelming margin to continue serving the people of CD1.

-During his 14 years in the State Legislature, Councilmember Cedillo authored over a hundred bills that were signed into California law by four different Governors that include Pete Wilson, Gray Davis, Arnold Schwarzenegger, and Jerry Brown.
-Most were innovative pieces of legislation that included California’s brownfields, state oversight and fair share zoning for transitional and emergency homeless shelters (SB 2), workers’ right to organize (AB 1889), Downtown Rebound (AB 2870), and more recently, the groundbreaking California Dream Act (AB 130 and 131).
-Cedillo's long running legislation to grant drivers' licenses to undocumented immigrants was finally signed by Governor Brown on October 3, 2013, nine months after he was termed out of state office.
+Councilmember Gil Cedillo brings 14 years of legislative experience to the City Council.
+Having served as a member of the State Assembly and Senate, he authored over a hundred bills that were signed into law by four different Governors that include Pete Wilson, Gray Davis, Arnold Schwarzenegger, and Jerry Brown.
+Most were groundbreaking and innovative pieces of legislation that included cleaning up California’s brownfields, state oversight and fair share zoning for transitional and emergency homeless shelters (SB 2), workers’ right to organize (AB 1889), Downtown Rebound (AB 2870), and the California Dream Act (AB 130 and 131).
+His long running legislation to grant drivers' licenses to undocumented immigrants (AB60) was finally signed into law by Governor Brown on October 3, 2013, nine months after he was termed out of state office.

 Councilmember Cedillo’s advocacy on behalf of underserved communities is legendary.
-His causes have ranged from becoming a formidable counterweight to Proposition 187 and Pete Wilson’s inhumane crusade against undocumented families, to his unwavering support for Filipino American World War II veterans, the uninsured, low-income and working families, the homeless, and most recently, AB 540 “dream” students.
+His causes have ranged from becoming a formidable counterweight to Proposition 187 and Pete Wilson’s inhumane crusade against undocumented families, to his unwavering support for Filipino American World War II veterans, the uninsured, low-income and working families, the homeless, and AB 540 “dream” students.
 He has worked diligently to mainstream all of their agendas, one community at a time.

 Councilmember Cedillo grew up in the Boyle Heights area of Los Angeles and attended Roosevelt High School.
 He graduated from the University of California Los Angeles with a Bachelor's Degree in Sociology in 1977 and received a Juris Doctor degree from the Peoples College of Law in 1983.
 Prior to his public service, he worked for the Service Employees International Union (SEIU), Los Angeles County's largest union, where he served as general manager from 1990 to 1996.
 He has a son and two lovely granddaughters.